cjraynerrose/IdentityServer4/readme.md

-# Quickstart #6: IdentityServer and ASP.NET Identity

-This quickstart uses ASP.NET Identity for identity management.
+# This code is based upon the IdentityServer4 Quickstart Samples